 “In the trail running space, there exists a very strong vernacular that is pretty aggressive and takes itself a bit too seriously,” he explains.
 “We were inspired to do something differently, to have a little fun whilst also treading a little lighter as we head away from the city and into nature.”
 To make sure the shoe appeals beyond the outdoors, “we played with softer smiling jelly bean forms,” he says.

 When it comes to sneakers, an approach rooted in softness and beauty usually isn’t top-of-mind; but for Saysh, that isn’t the case.
 Co-founded by Olympian Allyson Felix, the brand’s designers look to feminine inspirations.

 “I was inspired by the lines of a wrap dress, which creates an undeniably feminine shape through a flowing design,” says product designer Natalia Candrian.
 “The drapes of a wrap dress are reminiscent of Allyson’s place of work, similar to the lines that denote a running track.”
-While Felix’s time running serves as a touch point of design, the shoes are meant to “bridge the worlds of the professional and the casual — a sneaker to accompany women whenever and wherever.”
+While Felix’s time running serves as a touch point of design, the shoes (which are currently sold out but will be restocked come spring) are meant to “bridge the worlds of the professional and the casual — a sneaker to accompany women whenever and wherever.”